Unleash/unleash-proxy/README.md

 ## API

 The Unleash proxy exposes a simple API for consumption by client-side SDKs.
+As of `v0.17.1`, you can use `/frontend` and `/proxy` interchangeably.

 ### OpenAPI integration